kar2022dotcom/100-Projects/README.md

-Project 1 - Change Background Color
+Credits to this website creator - https://jsbeginners.com/javascript-projects-for-beginners/